opensolon/solon/README_EN.md

 ## Introduction:

-**Solon** Is a Java application development framework.
-Built from scratch, with its own standards and norms and open ecology.
+**Solon** Build from scratch.
+It has its own standards and norms and open ecology.
 Combination of different ecological plug-ins to meet different needs, convenient customization, rapid development:

 * **Restraint, simplicity, efficiency, openness and ecology**
 * Supports JDK8, JDK11, JDK17, JDK20